CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

 template = "index.html"
 title = "CJ Satnarine"
 +++
 Hallo, I'm CJ!
 I'm a 20 year old from Kitchener, Ontario with dreams of being a graphics programmer/technical artist/game developer.
 I attended Software Engineering Technology at Conestoga College between September 2023 and August 2024.
-Turned out I didn't like software engineering, so I dropped out.
+Turned out software engineering wasn't my cup of tea, so I dropped out.
 Nowadays I'm just working on projects and trying to teach myself a few things.

 I do not use generative AI in any of my work.
-At this moment, I do not plan on using generative AI in any of my work.
+At this moment, I do not plan on using generative AI as I am not very fond of using it.
+I want my own works to be *my* own works.

-I like sharing and learning about things relating to my interests in maths, art, computer graphics, linguistics, history, tech, and programming.

 <h2 id="vaxandi_forritari">
     Vaxandi Forritari